gitlabhq/gitlabhq/doc/ci/yaml/README.md

 > - Introduced in GitLab Runner v0.7.0 for non-Windows platforms.
 > - Windows support was added in GitLab Runner v.1.0.0.
 > - Currently not all executors are supported.
-> - Build artifacts are only collected for successful builds.
+> - Build artifacts are only collected for successful builds by default.

-`artifacts` is used to specify list of files and directories which should be attached to build after success.
+`artifacts` is used to specify a list of files and directories which should be attached to the build after success.
 To pass artifacts between different builds, see [dependencies](#dependencies).

 Below are some examples.